 Why is it reported? #

 The @phpstan-require-extends PHPDoc tag references a class that is marked as @internal.
-Internal classes are not meant to be used outside the package that defines them.
-Referencing an internal class in a require-extends constraint creates a dependency on an implementation detail that may change without notice.
+Internal classes are not part of the public API of their package and may change or be removed without notice.
+Referencing an internal class in a require-extends constraint creates a dependency on an implementation detail that may break at any time.

 How to fix it #